pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 yum install postgresql-contrib
 ```

-To run pgbench, run the following as yourself:
+To run pgbench, run the following as non-root user:

 Example:
 ```